TziraGreen/AttendanceReporting_ByMalkaGreenwald/README.md

 ## 📌 Description

-Timewatch is a lightweight web-based attendance tracking application for employees.
+Timewatch is web-based attendance tracking application for employees.
 It allows users to manually report check-in and check-out times by selecting the date and time.
 The system supports monthly work hours calculation and prevents overlapping reports.

 ## 🚀 Features